Skip to content

 INFO 1.
 Confidence: 79.276474%

-If this is the case, we recommend you to execute with the --output-format parameter set to json.
+If this is the case, we recommend that you set the --output-format parameter to json.